7 Signs That You Need Acupuncture This Spring

-Tomorrow is the first day of spring.
-Yahoo!
-Except for that fact that many people don’t feel so hot this time of year.
+Spring is here!
+Yes!
+Except for the fact that many people don’t feel so hot this time of year.

 The flu is—knock on wood—mostly behind us.
 Allergies have not quite exploded yet.
 So, why do so many of us feel off in the early days of spring?